 But splashy, big-budget ads for Windows 95 were ubiquitous in primetime TV in that era when everyone was still watching TV with ads.
 And as Brad Silverberg (then the SVP in charge of the Windows 95 launch) notes, "The Stones tv ad was so great because it was a kickass song, completely on message (Start), and showed everyday people around the world doing everyday things with the Win95 PCs."

 Wildly, Microsoft's effort worked.
 For the first time ever, lots of consumer enthusiasts lined up to buy software at stores as it released at midnight.
-Before that point, that kind of widespread consumer enthusiasm had been limited to album releases and movie opening.
+Before that milestone launch, widespread anticipatory consumer enthusiasm had been limited to album releases and movie openings.
 Now, technology was part of the new world of fan culture.
 That fan enthusiasm had been slowly building for almost 2 years by the time of launch.
-Trade magazines had been writing about “Chicago”, the codename for the product, and geeks tried out the early public betas of the operating system — helping popularize the idea of a “beta” as a pre-final version of something in common usage.
+Trade magazines had been writing breathlessly about “Chicago”, the codename for the product, for months and geeks tried out the early public betas of the operating system — helping popularize the idea of a “beta” as a pre-final version of something in common usage.

-There were even the early hints of toxic fandom that we're wildly familiar with now.
-Windows enthusiasts were sometimes oddly exuberant advocates for their preferred operating system, diehard fans of Apple (which was then a small player in a very precarious position) felt the new operating system ripped off their favorite OS, and partisans of IBM's offering called OS/2 Warp were the bane of every tech writer of the time, complaining about their favorite software being overlooked with all the fervor and indignation of today's most angry online comic book movie fans.
+There were even the early hints of the kinds of toxic fandoms that we're all exhaustingly familiar with now.
+Windows enthusiasts were sometimes oddly exuberant advocates for their preferred operating system, diehard fans of Apple (which was then a small player in a very precarious position) felt the new operating system ripped off their favorite OS, and partisans of an IBM offering called OS/2 Warp were the bane of every tech writer of the time, complaining about their favorite software being overlooked with all the fervor and indignation of today's most angry online comic book movie fans.